Rebuilding 327 Heads

 Article by Mark Trotta

-Small-block Chevy engines are known for faster-than-usual valve-guide wear, so it's essential to measure the valves and guides when rebuilding 327 heads.
-If measurements are found to be within tolerance after disassembly, all that's required is a thorough cleaning and reassembly.
-If measurements prove to be out of tolerance, servicing the guides and valves is best left to a qualified machine shop.
+Gen-One small-block Chevy's are known for faster-than-usual valve-guide wear, so it's essential to measure the valves and guides when rebuilding 327 heads.
+If measurements prove to be out of tolerance, replacing the guides is recommended.

 rebuilding 327 heads

-Tools needed for cylinder head rebuilding include a valve spring compressor, thread chaser, gasket scraper, and micrometer.
-Supplies include engine oil, new seals, and a few small containers for parts.
+Tools used for cylinder head rebuilding include a valve spring compressor, thread chasers, gasket scraper, and digital caliper.

 valve spring compressor tool